 This zucchini carrot bread is ultra moist, flavorful and super sneaky with TWO kinds of veggies, zucchini and carrots.
-Happy baking!

 Well, we survived the first week back to school.

 Getting up at 6 am after a summer of sleeping in until 8 or 9 am for me and 11 or 12 for my girls can be particularly rough.
 This year I have a high-schooler and a middle-schooler (whah!) and being that we live in a more rural area they ride the bus together.
 Before I was making four trips to the bus stop and this year it’s only two.
 It’s the little things.